Posts tagged parkrun

 The South West England region is the largest of England's nine regions by area, encompassing the historic and ceremonial counties of Cornwall (including the Isles of Scilly), Devon, Dorset, Somerset, Wiltshire, Gloucestershire, and the city of Bristol.
 It stretches from the border with the South East and West Midlands, down to the far southwestern tip at Land's End, giving it the longest coastline of any English region.
 The area is often romantically referred to as the West Country and includes ancient landscapes such as Wessex.
 The key urban centres are the thriving city of Bristol, the historically important naval port of Plymouth, and the coastal conurbation of Bournemouth/Poole.

-Map of South-West England showing the Historic and present-day (Ceremonial) counties
+Map of South West England showing the Historic and present-day (Ceremonial) counties

 parkrun event numbers per county